;

 Oral examination misconduct (PDF 41 KB)

-Access to the register of certificate of competence holders policy and procedures
+Access to the register of CoC holders policy and procedures

-This policy outlines the guidelines used by the New Zealand Mining Board of Examiners (the Board) to assess whether the Board will grant the applicant access to a copy of the register of certificate of competence (CoC) holders (the register) or an extract from the register.
+This policy outlines the guidelines used by the Board to assess whether the Board will grant the applicant access to a copy of the register of CoC holders (the register) or an extract from the register.

 This ensures there are clear and transparent policy and procedures on how to apply to the Board for a copy of the register or an extract from it.